 Project Evie: Tweaks on GM Alpha Platform

-Working in front of computer screens most of the time, I like to spend my free time building something mechanical and staying engaged with hands-on, functional projects.
-In this series, I document a set of practical modifications I’ve incoperated to my Camaro6, focusing on functional improvements rather than aesthetic or cosmetic changes.
+By the way, Evie is my 6th gen Camaro, hense I named this article series as Project Evie.
+Working in front of computer screens most of the time, I like to spend my free time building something mechanical and staying engaged with hands-on, functional and engineering projects.
+In this series, I document a set of practical modifications I’ve incoperated to Evie (my Camaro6).
+Most of these changes are focusing on functional improvements rather than aesthetic or cosmetic changes.
 Each addition is driven by a specific limitation or enhancement opportunity observed during real-world use.

 - LTG electric vacuum pump conversion (OEM+) (Coming soon)